Dowell-Lab/srworkshop/projectB/day08/worksheets/01_bedtools_worksheet.md

 ### Annotation files – more complicated questions

-What if we want to find out $${\color{red}how many of the p53 peaks that overlap with genes are located in promoter regions?}$$ These might be of more interest than those that are located in intronic regions.
+What if we want to find out **how many of the p53 peaks that overlap with genes are located in promoter regions?** These might be of more interest than those that are located in intronic regions.
 To do this, we need to use the gene annotation file to make a gene promoter annotation file.

-**NOTE:** The definition of a “promoter” is variable, even within our lab.
-Different people create this type of annotation file differently.
-If you make your own annotation files, you should keep detailed documentation on how you made them.
-Right now, we’ll define a promoter as everything <u>between 1kb upstream of the annotated transcription start site (TSS) and 100 bp downstream of the TSS</u>.
+:triangular_flag_on_post: **NOTE:** :triangular_flag_on_post: The definition of a “promoter” is variable, even within our lab.
+Different people create this type of annotation file differently. <u>If you make your own annotation files, you should keep detailed documentation on how you made them</u>.

+:small_red_triangle: Right now, we’ll define a promoter as everything ***between 1kb upstream of the annotated transcription start site (TSS) and 100 bp downstream of the TSS***.
 To make this promoter file, we first need a file that contains just the TSS of genes.

 - Think about how you’d make this from the gene annotation bedfile.
 - *What columns need to change?